pudly/schmopera-hugo/content/articles/the-italian-girl-in-algiers-rossinis-feminist-celebration.md

 ---
-title: "The Italian Girl in Algiers: Rossini's "feminist celebration""
+title: "The Italian Girl in Algiers: Rossini&#039;s &quot;feminist celebration&quot;"
 ---

 ## What do you think are the tricks to directing comedy?